 Cook the sausage in large nonstick skillet over medium until no longer pink, breaking up large pieces.
 Add the squash to the sausage and cook for an additional 5 minutes.

-Add the broth, tomatoes with their juice, and the pasta.
-Bring to a boil.
-Reduce heat and simmer for about 15 minutes until the pasta is al dente.
+boil.
+Reduce heat and simmer for about 15 minutes until the pasta is al

 Remove the pan from the heat.
 Stir in 1/2 cup of the Parmesan cheese.
-Season with salt and pepper to taste.
-Top with the remaining Parmesan cheese and sprinkle with basil.

 Combine all ingredients in a heavy pot or dutch oven.
 Stir lightly to combine seasoning with the liquid.
+Cover and bake in a 275 degree oven for 5 to 6 hours, or until meat

-Cover and bake in a 275 degree oven for 5 to 6 hours, or until meat is fork-tender and falling apart.
-If meat is not yet tender, return to oven for 30 minute intervals till it's tender.
+is fork-tender and falling apart.
+If meat is not yet tender, return to

+no large chunks behind.
+Serve on buttered, toasted rolls with cheese and juices from the pot.
 May make the day before, then store in the refrigerator.
 Remove the hardened fat from the top before reheating.

 Supremely beefy and complexly flavored, Spanish beef stew is a little different than its American counterpart.
 It starts with a sofrito, a slow-cooked mixture of onions, spices, and herbs that builds a flavor-packed base.
 Next we swapped out the normal chuck-eye roast for boneless beef short ribs, feeling that they gave us a beefier-tasting stew.
 We finished the stew with a mixture of toasted bread, toasted almonds, garlic, and parsley.
 This mixture, called a picada, brightened the stew’s flavor and thickened the broth.
 Remove the woody base of the oyster mushroom stem before cooking.
 An equal amount of quartered button mushrooms may be substituted for the oyster mushrooms; we used a mix of wild mushrooms like hen-of-the-woods and baby browns.
 Serve the stew with boiled or mashed potatoes or rice.